The Written Business Plan - Products

 If you report findings from your survey research, always indicate the number of respondents on which the statistics are based.
 Make sure to include an appendix that SUMMARIZES your focus group(s).

-In an Appendix at the very end of your plan, provide a blank copy of your non-Qualtrics customer survey and the product visuals that were included with it (DO NOT shrink the survey or visuals as this section of the Appendix does not count against your page limit.
+At the end of the Appendix at the very end of your plan, provide a blank copy of your non-Qualtrics customer survey and the product visuals that were included with it (DO NOT shrink the survey or visuals as this section of the Appendix does not count against your page limit.
 Place it at the very end of the Plan – after Works Cited.

 Listing of Sources Used/Works